vseloved/rutils/docs/tutorial.md

 ### `rutils.iter`

 Alongside SPLIT-SEQUENCE, this is another external library originally called [ITERATE](https://common-lisp.net/project/iterate/) that is incorporated by RUTILS.
 With an important modification of defining the clause keys in the keyword package.
-You can refer to the oficial documentation for the extensive examples of its usage.
+You can refer to the official documentation for the extensive examples of its usage.
 Just mind that instead of:

 ```
 (iterate (for item in list)